simonesilvestroni/m2m-website/_sounddesign/console-game-ruff-trigger.md

   - "logic pro"
   - "sound forge"
   - "studio building"
-description: "In the 2000s, I was the audio team leader for the console game 'Ruff Trigger – The Vanocore Conspiracy'.
+description: "I was the audio team leader for the console game 'Ruff Trigger – The Vanocore Conspiracy'.
 I directed the soundtrack as well as created and edited all the sound effects."
-excerpt: "In the 2000s, I was the <strong>audio team leader</strong> for the console game <em>Ruff Trigger – The Vanocore Conspiracy</em>.
+excerpt: 'I was the <strong>audio team leader</strong> for the console game &lsquo;<em>Ruff Trigger – The Vanocore Conspiracy</em>&rsquo;.
 I initially directed the soundtrack as well as created the sound effects.
-The game was published for Playstation2."
+The game was published for Playstation2.'
 toc: true
 featimage: false
 permalink: '/work/sound-design/console-game-ruff-trigger/'